Registered to supervise postgraduate research

 Research interests

-James is a lecturer in linguistics at Charles Darwin University, an honorary lecturer at the Australian National University and a member of the Top End Language Lab.
+James is a lecturer in linguistics at Charles Darwin University and an honorary lecturer at the Australian National University.

-His research and teaching interests are focused around areas of morphosyntax, semantics and pragmatics and their interfaces; semantic and structural typology; language documentation and description methods; and language revitalisation and maintenance practices.
+His research and teaching interests are focused around areas of language documentation and description, language revitalisation and maintenance practices, intersections between morphosyntax, semantics and pragmatics, and semantic and structural typology.

 Current research interests and projects include: